GabrielDornelles/stm32_vga_monitor/README.md

 	I'll choose arr=738, cause 2217.6/738 is 3.004, which is really close to 3, and we can only pick integer values
 	then: arr=738 psc=3

+	Turns out I realized we need a half cycle timer to toggle the pin properly so:

+	13.2µs, which is 75.75757576 kHz
+	75.76 kHz = 84mhz/arr*psc
+	arr*psc = 84mHz/75.75kHz
+	arr*psc = 1108.8
+	(everything is half but here's the calculations just in case you think its not) then  arr=370 psc=3 (370*3=1110) better more than less

 ### V-Sync (TIM11-PC1):
 	Whole frame takes 16.5792ms, which is 60.316hz